Who is this for?

 - Principal Investigator (PI) Assistant with My Research Animal Protocol (MRAP) privileges

 Any Principal Investigator (PI) planning to use controlled drugs as part of an animal research or teaching project must obtain an exemption from Health Canada.
-Health Canada requires a copy of the approved Animal Use Protocol(s) (AUPs) detailing their use at the time of application.
-Processing of applications takes on average 4-6 weeks, and exemptions are valid for one year.
-PIs are responsible for ensuring that they annually renew their exemptions prior to expiry, as needed, in order to continue to legally possess them.
-Please refer to Standard Operating Procedures (SOP) #1.11.0 Process for Controlled Substances in Animal Studies for more information.
+Please refer to Guidelines on Controlled Substances for Use in Animal Studies for more information.

-PIs who wish to use biohazardous agents (i.e. Risk Group 1, 2, or 3) in their animal studies must ensure that they have applied for a U of T Biosafety Permit through Environmental Health and Safety (EHS).
+PIs who wish to use biohazardous agents (i.e. Risk Group 1, 2 or 3) in their animal studies must ensure that they have applied for a U of T Biosafety Permit through Environmental Health and Safety (EHS).
 Additional animal handler training for projects involving Risk Group (RG) 2 or RG3 agents in animals is required.
-See Mandatory Animal Handler Training for details.
+See Mandatory Animal User Training for details.

 - Maintain records of all Schedule J drug exemptions relating to animal use